Metaventure/GKAppStoreConnectApi/README.md

 Based on [ESSAppStoreConnectAPI](https://github.com/eternalstorms/ESSAppStoreConnectAPI),
 which is based on code taken from [fastlane](https://github.com/fastlane/fastlane), both under the MIT license.
+This lib is a complete rewrite in pure Swift.

 This is still work-in-progress, as it still lacks support for IAP promo codes and 2FA is untested, so it may not work.